Cpeimin/Cpeimin.github.io/_pages/about.md

   - /about.html
 ---

 Hi there!
-I am currently a visiting student at UC Berkeley, working with Pro.
-Lu Liang in the Geospatial 3M Lab.
-I am also a Ph.D. candidate in the School of Geospatial Engineering and Science, Sun Yat-sen University, advised by Prof. Huabing Huang.
+I am currently a visiting student at UC Berkeley, working with Prof. Lu Liang in the [Geospatial 3M Lab](https://sites.google.com/site/liang3mlab/home).
+I am also a Ph.D. candidate in the School of Geospatial Engineering and Science, Sun Yat-sen University, advised by [Prof. Huabing Huang](https://sges.sysu.edu.cn/teacher/207).

 I mainly use remote sensing, GIS, and geospatial AI to explore the urban 3D dynamics, focusing on **building height estimation**, **large-scale urban 3D mapping**, and **embodied carbon analysis of urban expansion**.